-The Student Government also appoints students to serve on numerous committees in the university.
+The SGA also appoints students to serve on numerous committees in the university.
 Some of these committees also deal with aspects of student life such as the Student Life and Development Committee and the Student Activity Fee Committee.
 The Student Activity Fee Committee decides how funding is split up amongst the various fee councils, which are composed of Georgia State’s various student organizations.
 Some of these committees deal with the finances of the university, such as the Budget and Finance Committee and the Fiscal Advisory Council to the President.

 Often, students are unsure on how a major research university operates.
-Considering the Student Government Association is such an integral part of the university, the SGA has a great understanding of the internal workings of Georgia State.
+Considering the Student Government Association (SGA) is such an integral part of the university, the SGA has a great understanding of the internal workings of Georgia State.
 This allows the SGA to be able to inform the student body of many of the university’s processes.